kkrt-labs/kakarot/docs/CONTRIBUTING.md

 You've found a bug in the source code, a mistake in the documentation or maybe you'd like a new feature?
 You can help us by [submitting an issue on GitHub](https://github.com/Gabdelhamidbakhta/kakarot/issues).
 Before you create an issue, make sure to search the issue archive -- your issue may have already been addressed!

+Also, the current priority is to target the [MVP](https://github.com/sayajin-labs/kakarot/tree/main/docs/mvp).
+Please make sure to always prioritize your contributions accordingly.

 Please try to create bug reports that are:

 - _Reproducible._ Include steps to reproduce the problem.